abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Composition is the essence of all things categorical.
 The key insight is that the sum of two parts is no more complex than the parts themselves (and therefore can be summed again).

-**Question:** Think about which qualities of a function make composition possible, e.g., does it work with other types of relationships, like many-to-many and one-to-many.
+**Task 8:** Think about which qualities of a function make composition possible, e.g., does it work with other types of relationships, like many-to-many and one-to-many.

 Composition of relationships
 ---